High Expectations and Rigorous Instruction

 Guiding Questions:

 What are our expectations for parents/caregivers to support their children to succeed in school?
 How do we communicate these expectations to families?
+What efforts do we make to reach the parents/caregivers of our marginalized students?

 Exploring